miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

 - Use row data to conditionally add classes

 <aside>
-  Notice that if you don't need automatic unrolling or sorting, the `prop` property is optional.
+  Notice that if you don't need automatic unrolling, sorting or filtering, the `prop` property is optional.
 </aside>

 {{#docs-demo as |demo|}}